How To Clean A Dog Bed In 6 Simple Steps

 Stain Removal Products

-PRO TIP: Hydrogen peroxide works amazingly well at lifting organic stains (like mud, pee or poop) from dog beds, while also being reasonably harmless if you rinse it well.
+PRO TIP: Hydrogen peroxide works amazingly well at lifting organic stains (like mud, pee or poop) from dog beds, while also being reasonably harmless if you rinse it out well.

 Optional: Dryer Sheets or Dryer Balls